Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation

-A variable annuity (VA) is a long-term insurance contract where the policyholder agrees to pay a single premium or make a stream of periodic payments in exchange for guaranteed minimum periodic from the insurer.
+A variable annuity (VA) is a long-term insurance contract where the policyholder agrees to pay a single premium or make a stream of periodic payments in exchange for guaranteed minimum periodic { payments} from the insurer.
 Designed to enhance the policyholder's income (usually after retirement) or to provide some financial protection in the event of death, VAs may have benefits that are underwritten before the policyholder's retirement or may solely consist of post-retirement benefits.
 Guarantees embedded in VAs are collectively known as ``GMxBs'', where ``x'' may stand for death (D), accumulation (A), income (I), or withdrawal (W).
 The latter three riders are also referred to as guaranteed minimum living benefits as these provide income protection while the policyholder is still alive.
 In general, the benefits embedded in VAs are contingent on the performance of investment funds (hence VAs are equity-linked or equity-indexed annuities), but guarantee a particular cash flow architecture despite variable fund growth.
 In other words, VAs provide policyholders the opportunity to participate in the equity market in conjunction with downside protection via the contractual guarantees.